crux82/FEVER-it/README.md

    conda activate fevertrain
    ```
 ### FINE TUNING
+It is important to verify the correct row in the following table based on the type of fine-tuning you want to perform.
+Ensure you select the corresponding CODE and command for the correct setup.

 | CODE | PROMPT	| DOC	|
 | --------- | :---------: | :-----: |